Treatment-Resistant Depression

 on patients and society

 More and more people are suffering from neuropsychiatric disorders, globally.
-Depression stands out as the most prevalent mental health disease.
-Especially burdensome for patients and society is Treatment-Resistant Depression (TRD), having immense societal and economic costs which currently are not addressed adequately.
+Especially burdensome for patients and society is Depression, having immense societal and economic costs which currently are not addressed adequately.

 Treatment-Resistant Depression has even greater economic and societal cost than non-TRD depression.
 Patients with TRD have a worse clinical perspective as the illness comes with more comorbidities, poorer health-related quality of life, and a greater risk of suicide.